Marsataheri/AstroCalMod-1.0/README.md

 # AstroCalMod-1.0
 AstroCalMod 1.0 is a GUI for exploring astrocyte calcium signaling using a mechanistic computational model.
-(Yu, Taheri, et al., 2021)

 Copyright: Marsa Taheri, 2020

-This is the README file for the AstroCalMod GUI associated with the Yu, Taheri et al. (2021) paper and based on the mathematical model developed in the following papers:
+This is the README file for the AstroCalMod GUI based on the mathematical model developed in the following papers:

 Taheri M, Handy G, Borisyuk A, White JA (2017) Diversity of Evoked Astrocyte Ca2+ Dynamics Quantified through Experimental Measurements and Mathematical Modeling.
 Front Syst Neurosci Oct 23;11:79. doi: 10.3389/fnsys.2017.00079. eCollection 2017.